Board of Directors

 NDN Collective

 Gaby Strong is an enrolled citizen of the Sisseton-Wahpeton Dakota Oyate.
 She brings over 35 years of experience in the tribal, nonprofit, and philanthropic sectors.
-She currently serves as the Managing Director of NDN Collective.
+She currently serves as Vice President of NDN Collective.
 Her professional work includes serving as a program officer for the Margaret A. Cargill Philanthropies in the Arts & Cultures domain, serving as technical assistance specialist with the Education Development Center, advising tribes, schools, and communities with federal funding streams, serving as tribal administrator for Lower Sioux Indian Community, and as program officer with the Grotto Foundation, where she administered key initiatives, including the Native Language Revitalization Initiative and American Indian Family Empowerment Program.
 Her community and professional experience has centered on Indian education, Indian child welfare, Native history, language and lifeways, leadership, and community development.
 She is committed to perpetuating and sharing Native cultural knowledge, particularly Native songs, dance, and horse traditions.

 Carlton Turner